 - Grade 5: vertebral disc has slipped completely off

-Spondylolisthesis grades 1 and 2 are often treated with exercise, rest, back bracing, or some other form of conservative treatment.
-Patients with a spondylolisthesis of grade 3 higher may require surgery if conservative treatments fail to relieve the symptoms.
+Spondylolisthesis grades 1 and 2 are often treated with exercise, rest, back bracing or some other form of conservative treatment.
+Patients with a spondylolisthesis diagnosis of grade 3 or higher may require surgery if conservative treatments fail to relieve the symptoms.

-Outpatient spondylolisthesis surgery options are available to relieve symptoms while reducing the amount of pain and the length of recovery time of traditional open back surgeries.
-Laser Spine Institute offers minimally invasive endoscopic procedures that are performed in an outpatient setting with local anesthesia, enabling you to get back on your feet and start living a pain-free life in as little as 5 days.
+Outpatient spondylolisthesis surgery options are available to relieve symptoms, and these procedures offer shorter recovery times than traditional open back surgeries.
+Laser Spine Institute offers minimally invasive procedures that are performed in an outpatient setting, enabling you to find meaningful relief from neck and back pain.
 For more information, contact us today and ask about our free MRI or CT scan review.